-- Bringing in more talent and expertise to the evaluation - Spreading responsibilities and roles - Creating new or additional access to resources
+- Bringing in more talent and expertise to the evaluation - Spreading responsibilities and roles, including sharing power with affected communities - Creating new or additional access to resources

-Purposeful engagement is also a way to address health equity issues as you ask evaluation questions and collect data that is useful to a range of stakeholders who are central to your program.
+Purposeful engagement is also a way to address equity issues as you ask evaluation questions and collect data that is useful to a range of stakeholders who are central to your program.

 Understanding what your stakeholders are interested in learning is the cornerstone of the process.
 By doing so, you can:

-- Show respect

-- Help ensure cultural relevance

-- Strengthen the evaluation through diversity of perspectives
+- Show respect and ensure cultural responsiveness - Better understand cultural context, structural conditions, and bias - Strengthen the evaluation through diversity of perspectives

-The Stakeholder Engagement Plan Template includes questions to spark this kind of conversation.
+The Stakeholder Engagement Plan Template includes guestions to spark this kind of conversation.